rgefryer/planner3/README.md

 A project planning tool.

 ## Next steps for v1
-*  Use colspan to display label text more effectively
 *  Sort out formatting on multi-line notes
-*  Order the developer rows to match plan
-*  Display leaf nodes
 *  Re-integrate gantting-out logic
 *  Display "plan", "gain"